Clocking and controlling attosecond currents in a scanning tunnelling microscope: Discussion

-Our work shows that two-colour sub-cycle waveform control can induce a train of sub-femtosecond current bursts across a variable STM junction and robustly control their direction, allowing for a lateral spatial resolution of 2\,nm and the ability to sense sub-angström topographic features under ambient conditions and free from thermal artifacts.
+Our work directly demonstrates two-colour sub-cycle waveform-controlled reversal of laser-driven current in an STM junction.
+It further shows that such waveform control can induce a train of sub-femtosecond current bursts across a variable STM junction while maintaining a lateral spatial resolution of 2\,nm and sensitivity to sub-ångström topographic features under ambient conditions and free from thermal artifacts.
 In the future, our approach can be combined with all-optical readout~\cite{Siday2024} to directly reveal the evolution of the sub-cycle currents.
 Moving from a two-colour laser pulse to a single-cycle infrared pulse will naturally lead to a single isolated attosecond electron burst with waveform-controlled timing and direction.
 Combining the ability to generate these bursts with the well-established capability to image electronic states in molecules, defects, and nanostructures using conventional STM in ultrahigh vacuum conditions, we envision the combined real-time and real-space observations of coherent electron-hole dynamics and many-body effects as they unfold.
 For example, a sub-cycle controlled infrared pump pulse will enable extracting an electron from a molecule with attosecond precision in time at a specific atomic site, inducing a coherent evolution of complex electron-hole dynamics.
 A second, sub-cycle controlled probe pulse with opposite field waveform can then inject an electron back into the molecule, allowing for a readout of the dynamics before dephasing effects set in.
 With attosecond STM, microscopy has reached its ultimate spatiotemporal resolution limits at the atomic scale.